xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 It is possible to skip X-Cart 4's data that has already been migrated previously by ticking on the **Skip previously migrated data** option:
 ![mw_11_1.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_11_1.png)

-More info about this option in ['Syncing the data' section](l#syncing-the-data) of this guide.
+More info about this option in {% link "'Syncing the data' section" ref_7bQ5uFuH %}.
 {% endnote %}

 Click the **Start migration** button to start the process:
 ![mw_12.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_12.png)

-The migration process may take a while to complete and it is only running while the page is open.
-Hence make sure to keep the page open or if you have to close it for a while, do not forget to re-open it in order to finish the process.
+The migration process may take a while to complete and it can only be running while the page is open.
+Hence make sure to keep the page open or if you have to close it for a while, do not forget to re-open it in order to continue with the process.
 ![mw_13.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_13.png)

 While your data is being migrated, you can see the progress on the screen.
 Here are the stages that have to be completed: